-An effective defense to many Nevada criminal charges is that the victim consented to the crime.
-For example, two people who agree to fistfight aren’t liable for battery for hitting each other.
+An effective defense to many Nevada criminal charges is that the victim consented to the allegedly criminal behavior.
+For example, it is a defense to a rape charge that the accuser consented to the sexual intercourse.

 What is consent in Nevada criminal law?